If you’re thinking about hiring a marketing person for your business, we have some very blunt advice you won’t hear anywhere else.

 At the very least, your social media guidelines should be strongly promoted and kept updated.

-Patchy content, off-brand and even potentially unwise posts, can often be the result of ‘too many cooks’.
+Patchy content, or off-brand and even potentially unwise posts, can often be the result of ‘too many cooks’.
+Having one person responsible for your social content reduces the level of risk for your business.

 The question ‘how do you hire a marketer’ is, as you can see, only part of the story.